ygemici/osz/loader/README.md

   only specifies two of the keys: "screen" for screen size, and "kernel" for the name of the executable inside the initrd.

-* _initrd_: initial ramdisk image in ROM or on boot partition at BOOTBOOT\INITRD or it can occupy the whole partition.
-It's format is not specified (the good part :-) ) and can be optionally gzip compressed.
+* _initrd_: initial ramdisk image (probably in ROM or on boot partition at BOOTBOOT\INITRD or it can occupy the whole partition).
+It's format and whereabouts are not specified (the good part :-) ) and can be optionally gzip compressed.

 * _loader_: a native executable on the boot partition or in ROM.
-For multi- bootable disks more loader implementations can co-exists.
+For multibootable disks more loader implementations can co-exists.

-* _filesystem driver_: a plug-in that parses initrd for the kernel.
-Without one the first ELF64 / PE32+ executable in the initrd will be loaded.
+* _filesystem driver_: a separated function that parses initrd for the kernel file.
+  Without one the first executable found will be loaded.

 * _kernel file_: an ELF64 / PE32+ executable inside initrd, optionally with
   the following symbols: fb, environment, bootboot (see linker script).